tc39/proposal-measure/README.md

 * The need to represent currency values.
 Often users will want to keep track of money values together with the currency in which those values are denominated.
     - As in the "feet and inches" example, sometimes it is useful to present currency values with the major and minor units separated, as in "19 dollars and 17 cents."
 See: [Design for currency and unit inputs that carry their values ](https://github.com/tc39/ecma402/issues/911#issuecomment-2238619851)

-* The need to represent currency values.
-Often users will want to keep track of money values together with the currency in which those values are denominated.
-    - As in the "feet and inches" example, sometimes it is useful to present currency values with the major and minor units separated, as in "19 dollars and 17 cents."
-See: [Design for currency and unit inputs that carry their values ](https://github.com/tc39/ecma402/issues/911#issuecomment-2238619851)

 * The need to define custom units.
     - For example, CLDR includes units for velocity and acceleration, but none of the higher-order derivatives of position with respect to time.